pylls/wfwo/README.md

 The script prints basic ML metrics used by the WF community.
 In addition, for simulated WF+WO attacks that provide probabilities for each label, the script also uses a threshold value and provides as output a precision-recall figure.
-The figure is saved to `example_nodef.pdf` as default (`-o` flag), as shown at the top of this README.

-Further, in both cases, if the `-wf` flag is provided with a path to the WF predictions provided as input to `sim.py`, the script will also print metrics and include the WF attack in the figure (if applicable).
+In both cases, if the `-wf` flag is provided with a path to the WF predictions provided as input to `sim.py`, the script will also print metrics and include the WF attack in the figure (if applicable).
 Note that you also need to replace the `load_wf_predictions()` function here as in `sim.py`.